This article describes how to access your data using R code and use it in calculations or other manipulations. This includes:

 1. Vector

 A vector is a series of data points that can be any one data type (character, numeric, etc), but not be a mix of types (otherwise they will convert everything to character).
-When you reference a single variable in your data set using R, it will be in the form of a vector.
+When you reference a single variable, it will be in the form of a vector.
 One-column tables are also interpreted by R as vectors.

 Vectors can also be created manually using the c() function: